-- printed matter Paper on which words, letters, characters, figures, or images (or any combination of them) not having the character of a bill or statement of account, or of actual or personal correspondence, have been reproduced by any process other than handwriting or typewriting.
+- Presorted First-Class Mailing A nonautomation rate category for a mailing that consists of at least 500 addressed mailpieces and is sorted and prepared according to USPS standards.
+This mail does not bear a barcode. - presorted mail A form of mail preparation, required to bypass certain postal operations, in which the mailer groups pieces in a mailing by ZIP Code or by carrier route or carrier walk sequence (or other USPS-recommended separation). - Presorted Standard The postage rate for Standard Mail (A) pieces that are part of a mailing and that meet minimum volume and preparation requirements. - primary The first sorting operation for outgoing mail or incoming mail.
+(Compare with secondary and tertiary.) - primary case A case used for the initial or primary sorting of letter-size mail. - printed matter Paper on which words, letters, characters, figures, or images (or any combination of them) not having the character of a bill or statement of account, or of actual or personal correspondence, have been reproduced by any process other than handwriting or typewriting.
 In international mail, this is a classification that includes books and sheet music, publishers' periodicals, and regular printed matter (all printed matter other than the aforementioned types).
-(Compare with Bound Printed Matter.) - Priority Mail[TM] A subclass of First-Class Mail that weighs more than 11 ounces and usually consists of flats and parcels.
-It provides faster delivery than Parcel Post.
-At the mailer's option, mail weighing 11 ounces or less may be sent at the Priority Mail rates.
+(Compare with Bound Printed Matter.) - Priority Mail First-Class Mail that weighs more than 13 ounces and, at the mailer's option, any other mail matter weighing 13 ounces or less.
+Priority Mail provides expedited delivery.
 Any mailable matter may be sent as Priority Mail.
-Priority Mail is a USPS trademark.
-(See also International Priority Airmail.) - Private Express Statutes U.S. laws that give the USPS exclusive right, with specific exceptions, to carry letters for compensation.
+Priority Mail is a USPS trademark. - Private Express Statutes U.S. laws that give the USPS exclusive right, with specific exceptions, to carry letters for compensation.
 Regulations under these statutes are published in title 39 of the Code of Federal Regulations parts 310 and 320, as amended by final rules published in the Federal Register.
+(Also see alternative delivery.)

-(See also alternative delivery.) - probationary period The initial trial period of employment for career USPS employees.
+- probationary period The initial trial period of employment for career USPS employees.
 For bargaining unit employees, the probationary period is the first 90 calendar days; for nonbargaining unit employees, the period is the first 6 months.
 During this period, access to the grievance or adverse action appeal systems is not granted. - process expert Supplies information to the postal reengineering project core team that is useful in the analysis of the subject reengineering.
-Process experts can be process stakeholders, survey teams, line and staff workers and supervisors, and process managers. - processing and distribution center/facility (PDC/F) A central mail facility that processes and dispatches part or all of both incoming mail and outgoing mail for a designated service area.
+Process experts can be process stakeholders, survey teams, line and staff workers and supervisors, and process managers. - processing and distribution center/facility (P&DC/F) A central mail facility that processes and dispatches part or all of both incoming mail and outgoing mail for a designated service area.
 It also provides instructions on the preparation of collection mail, dispatch schedules, and sorting plan requirements to mailers.
-The facility is usually a sectional center facility or a general mail facility, but it can also be a dedicated mail processing facility without a post office station, or post office branch.
-(Formerly known as an area mail processing center.)
+The facility is usually a sectional center facility or a general mail facility, but it can also be a dedicated mail processing facility without a station or branch. - processing category (See mail processing category.) - procurement service office (PSO) (obsolete) (See purchasing and materials service center.) - Productivity Information Reporting System (PIRS) A computer program used by the bulk mail centers that tracks workload, workhours, and productivity. - Program for Alcoholic Recovery (PAR) (obsolete) (See Employee Assistance Program.) - prohibited matter Any material that is illegal to mail because it can kill or injure an individual or damage other mail.
+This includes certain poisons and controlled substances and certain flammable or hazardous matter. - prohibitory order A USPS order requested by the addressee of a pandering advertisement that directs the sender to make no further mailing to that addressee.